FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Related Work

 \subsection{State Space Model}

-SSMs have recently emerged as promising alternatives to Transformers in sequence modeling, offering linear computational complexity in sequence length.
-Models such as S4~\cite{DBLP:conf/iclr/GuGR22} and Mamba~\cite{DBLP:conf/icml/DaoG24} replace explicit attention mechanisms with parameterized state transitions, enabling efficient long-range dependency modeling.
-In particular, Mamba introduces input-dependent selective updates to improve both expressiveness and scalability.
-Following their success in language modeling, SSMs have been extended to vision tasks~\cite{DBLP:conf/nips/LiuTZYX0YJ024,DBLP:journals/corr/abs-2406-02395,DBLP:conf/nips/HanWXHPGSSZ024,DBLP:conf/nips/ShiDX24,DBLP:journals/corr/abs-2410-15091,DBLP:journals/corr/abs-2407-08083,DBLP:journals/corr/abs-2405-14858,DBLP:conf/aaai/Pei0X25,DBLP:conf/icml/ZhuL0W0W24,xiao2025boosting}, where images are typically divided into non-overlapping patches and serialized into sequences.
-Similarly, SSMs are gaining momentum in image generation and vision-language tasks~\cite{DBLP:journals/corr/abs-2408-12245,DBLP:conf/aaai/0008ZZDHW25}, where efficient sequence modeling becomes critical for scaling to larger resolutions and longer contexts.
-As modern generative frameworks seek to synthesize complex visual content such as images, videos, and 3D structures, they demand architectures that can model spatial and temporal dependencies over extended input lengths.
-Transformers, while powerful, face growing computational challenges as resolution and sequence length increase due to their quadratic attention complexity.
-In contrast, Mamba demonstrate strong potential in modeling dense and long-range visual sequences with improved efficiency.
-This makes vision Mambas increasingly promising for tasks such as high-resolution image generation tasks, where scalable context modeling is critical.
+SSMs have emerged as alternatives to Transformers in sequence modeling, offering linear complexity in sequence length.
+Representative models such as S4~\cite{DBLP:conf/iclr/GuGR22} and Mamba~\cite{DBLP:conf/icml/DaoG24} replace the explicit attention mechanism with parameterized state transitions, enabling efficient long-range dependency modeling, and Mamba further introduces input-dependent selective updates that improve both expressiveness and scalability.
+Following their success in language modeling, SSMs have been extended to vision recognition~\cite{DBLP:conf/nips/LiuTZYX0YJ024,DBLP:journals/corr/abs-2406-02395,DBLP:conf/nips/HanWXHPGSSZ024,DBLP:conf/nips/ShiDX24,DBLP:journals/corr/abs-2410-15091,DBLP:journals/corr/abs-2407-08083,DBLP:journals/corr/abs-2405-14858,DBLP:conf/aaai/Pei0X25,DBLP:conf/icml/ZhuL0W0W24,xiao2025boosting}, as well as generative and vision-language tasks~\cite{DBLP:journals/corr/abs-2408-12245,DBLP:conf/aaai/0008ZZDHW25}, by splitting images into non-overlapping patches and serializing them into 1D token streams that the SSM can process.